 “Bacterial richness was increased in both treatments compared to vehicle-treated animals; moreover, at the genus level, lithium increased the relative abundance of Ruminococcaceae and decreased Bacteroides“Psychotropics and the Microbiome: a Chamber of Secrets…

-It appears that Lithium was tried on ME/CFS patients a few decades ago.
+It appears that Lithium was tried on ME/CFS patients a few decades ago [See the old egroup CFSFMExperimental posts on the wayback machine).
 We can infer that the results were not significant on the patient population as a whole.
 On the flip side, it does appear to have positive neurological impact for select conditions, with some risk.
-For Autism where it is known that the SHANK3 defect is present, we need a well constructed study to determine th benefits to risk factors.
+For Autism where it is known that the SHANK3 defect is present, we need a well constructed study to determine the benefits to risk factors.